cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 The efficiency is calculated using **only signal muons**.
 So we need a way to extract signal from the dataset.
 You've used the fitting method and now you'll meet the sideband subtraction method.

 This method consists in choosing sideband and signal regions in invariant mass distribution.
-The sideband regions are supposed to have only background particles and the signal region has background and signal particle.
+The sideband regions have background particles and the signal region has background and signal particle.

 ![Invariant Mass histogram](../fig/InvariantMass_Tracker_region.png)